-The Colony Grill Room at The Beaumont, Mayfair
+The Colony Grill Room at The Beaumont

 Why: Elegance and a warm welcome come as standard at this hotel grill room that has powerful echoes of New York’s old-timers with its art deco murals and framed photographic portraits.
 The menu majors in all-day comfort food with a distinctly American twang – feast on the likes of buttermilk pancakes topped with syrup and bacon for breakfast, while later in the day, hamburgers and steaks are followed by ice-cream sundaes.

-Cut at 45 Park Lane, Mayfair
+Cut at 45 Park Lane

 Why: Standing out from the steakhouse crowd thanks to its glam interiors and the clout of A-list chef Wolfgang Puck, Cut majors in steaks of the USDA, South Devon Angus, New York sirloin and dizzyingly expensive Wagyu variety.
 Desserts are all-American treats such as cheesecake and baked Alaska, while those looking to indulge their sweet tooth further can sit down to enjoy a US take on afternoon tea featuring cake pops and maple and bacon macarons.

-The Electric Diner, Notting Hill
+The Electric Diner

 Why: Adding a grungy vibe to Soho House’s Electric Cinema, this stylish eatery ensures you won’t go hungry during one of its well-chosen films.
 The long, vaulted room is every inch the New York diner complete with red leather booths and a long, kitchen-facing bar, while the menu is all-American too, featuring the likes of hot dogs in brioche rolls and double cheeseburgers stacked with bacon.
 US ales will quench your thirst.

 Why: Although this group of sleek steak joints originated in Russia, the interiors are packaged up into a neat little American bow – think polished mahogany, leather booths and monochrome scenes of 1950s Americana.
-Classy starters include lobster cocktail with a lime mayonnaise, while hearty (and pricy) steaks are the stars of the show.
-Pad out your meal with seductive sides such as truffle and Parmesan chips, and grilled lobster tail with garlic butter.
+Classy starters include lobster cocktail with a lime mayonnaise, while hearty (and pricey) steaks are the stars of the show.
+Pad out your meal with seductive sides such as truffle and parmesan chips, and grilled lobster tail with garlic butter.

-Smith & Wollensky, Covent Garden
+Smith & Wollensky